mak109/cs6910_assignment2/README.md

 [cs6910_assignment2_partA_question5.ipynb](PART%20A/cs6910_assignment2_partA_question5.ipynb)  for code related to Question 5 of assignment

+[cs6910_assignment2/PART A/cs6910_assignment2_parta_question1_2_3.py](PART%20A/cs6910_assignment2_parta_question1_2_3.py) for code related to Question 1,2,3 in .py format for running through command line.

+[cs6910_assignment2/PART A/cs6910_assignment2_parta_question4.py](PART%20A/cs6910_assignment2_parta_question4.py) for code related to Question 4 in .py format for running through coomand line.

+[cs6910_assignment2/PART A/cs6910_assignment2_parta_question5_guided_backprop.py](PART%20A/cs6910_assignment2_parta_question5_guided_backprop.py) for code related to Question 5 in .py format for running through command line.

 ### How to use
+We have used two approaches - jupyter notebook approach and the command line approach

+#### Jupyter Notebook Approach
+Download the .ipynb files in your local systems or google colab.
+Dowload all the necessary dependencies- wget, tensorflow, matplotlib etc.
+We would recommend to run the .ipynb file in google colab to get rid of the local dependencies requirements.

+####  Command Line Approach

+Download the .py file in your local system.
+Make sure your local system has all dependencies like tensorflow, wget, matplotlib etc. Keep in mind that if any of te dependencies are missing the code will not work and show package missing error.

 ## PART B
+In this folder there is one notebook file and one.py file.

 ## PART C
 This project implements video object detection classifier using pretrained yolov3 models.